-Placenta accreta (PA) is both the general term applied to the condition abnormal placental adherence, and also the condition seen at the milder end of the spectrum of this condition.
+Placenta accreta (PA) is both the general term applied to the abnormal placental adherence, and also the condition seen at the milder end of the spectrum of abnormal placental adherence.
 This article focuses on the second, more specific definition.

 In a placenta accreta, the placental villi extend beyond the confines of the endometrium and attach to the superficial aspect of the myometrium but without deep invasion.

 It is the most common form of placental invasion (76% of cases).
 It is thought to occur in approximately 1 in 7,000 pregnancies.
 The incidence may be increasing due to increased practice of cesarean sections.
 The combination of a previous cesarean section and an anterior placenta previa should raise the possibility of a placenta accreta.
 This disease has maternal mortality of up to 7% depending on location.